juanignaciomolina/txtr/README.md

 changeable on the fly.
 Metrics like last active client (the client which sent the last message) are much better.

-Unfortunately these modern replacements for legacy XMPP features are not widely adopted.
-However Conversations should be an instant messenger for the future and instead of making Conversations compatible with the past we should work on implementing new, improved technologies and getting them into other XMPP clients as well.

-Making these status and priority optional isn't a solution either because Conversations is trying to get rid of old behaviours and set an example for other clients.
+Making these status and priority optional isn't a solution either because TXTR is trying to get rid of old behaviours and set an example for other messaging services.

 #### Conversations is missing a certain feature

+Community ideas are much aprecciated in the development of TXTR.
-I'm open for new feature suggestions.
-You can use the [issue tracker][issues] on GitHub.
+You can use the [issue tracker][issues] on GitHub to let us know of any improvement you can imagine.
 Please take some time to browse through the issues to see if someone else already suggested it.
-Be assured that I read each and every ticket.
-If I like it I will leave it open until it's implemented.
-If I don't like it I will close it (usually with a short comment).
-If I don't comment on an feature request that's probably a good sign because this means I agree with you.
-Commenting with +1 on either open or closed issues won't change my mind, nor will it accelerate the development.

-#### You closed my feature request but I want it really really badly

-Just write it yourself and send me a pull request.
-If I like it I will happily merge it if I don't at least you and like minded people get to enjoy it.

-#### I need a feature and I need it now!

-I am available for hire.
-Contact me via XMPP: `inputmice@siacs.eu`

 ### Security